-The 4km Summit Walk is a highlight, offering outstanding views to nearby Mt Torbreck, Marysville and right across to Melbourne.
+The 4km Summit Walk outstanding views to nearby Mt Torbreck, Marysville and right across to Melbourne.

 Lake Mountain is Melbourne's closest alpine resort.
 Just 30 minutes from Marysville and only two hours from Melbourne, it's a year round destination for the whole family.